 Your historic cash flow is one of the key indicators of current and future business success.
 If the loan you are seeking is to expand your business and will result in new sources of income, the lender will first look to see if your past cash flow is adequate to repay your expansion debt being requested.

-You will need to prepare future (projected) cash flow financial statements to show the effect the new loan will have on future income and expenses.
-Here, again, your accountant is a valuable business advisor to be sure that your future story of growth is accurately represented in the financial projections that need to be prepared.
+You will need to prepare projected cash flow financial statements to show the effect the new loan will have on future income and expenses.
+Here, again, your accountant is a valuable business advisor to be sure that your business’s future growth is accurately represented in the financial projections that need to be prepared.

-Understanding and explaining to the lender the ebbs and flows of your business’s cash cycles is critical.
+Understanding and explaining to the lender the ebbs and flows of your business’s cash cycles are critical.
 Your story for planned future growth is based on the assumptions that you are making which you expect will translate into actual performance.
-These assumptions need to be understood by the lender and the lender needs to “buy in” to the fact that they are reasonable and attainable.
+These assumptions need to be understood by the lender and they need to agree that they’re reasonable and attainable.

 Your assumptions, for both increased revenues as well as expense changes must be supported with sound financial projections.
 When your story and assumptions for the story are understood by the lender, and the lender sees that these appear to be attainable goals, then you increase your odds of loan approval!

 Different banks have different debt service coverage ratio requirements.
 According to the Small Business Finance Institute, lenders typically require a minimum debt coverage ratio of 1.25.
 In other words, for every $1 of debt, the business has 25% more cash flow available to serve as a cushion.
 The debt service coverage ratio is an important measurement lenders consider when evaluating a business loan.